CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-cluster/lustre-import-from-S3-bucket.md

 `cd /your/local/machine/install/path/`

-#### Use a configuration file from the github repo that was cloned to your local machine
+#### Use a configuration file from the github by cloning the repo to your local machine

 `git clone -b main https://github.com/lizadams/pcluster-cmaq.git pcluster-cmaq`